-naming research: is your brand name easy to digest?
+naming research: is your product name a winner?

 You’ve worked hard to produce a fabulous new food or drink product, but what should you call it?